 The film is also worth watching until after the credits for the trailer for Bio-Cop – not to be confused with the Hong Kong film Bio-Cops (2000).
 This is not a real film but a mocked-up trailer that Kostanski made in order to bring Manborg‘s running time up to feature length for release.
 This proves to be a highly amusing two-three minute piece about a suicidally inept zombie police officer where Kostanski has fun referencing other 1980s films such as The Toxic Avenger (1984), Dead Heat (1988) and Maniac Cop (1988).

 As part of Astron-6, Steven Kostanski also co-directed the Troma film Father’s Day (2011).
 He next went onto make the W is for Wish segment of ABCs of Death 2 (2014), co-directed the H.P.
-Lovecraft homage The Void (2016) with Jeremy Gillespie and then solo directed Leprechaun Returns (2018).
+Lovecraft homage The Void (2016) with Jeremy Gillespie and then solo directed Leprechaun Returns (2018) and P.G.
+Psycho Goreman (2020), another 80s homage where kids befriend an intergalactic dark lord.
 Other Astron-6 members subsequently went onto make the giallo homage The Editor (2014).